$L_0$ Isotonic Regression With Secondary Objectives: Background

+Flow algorithms are still undergoing improvement, and the wikipedia page~\cite{Flow_wiki} is usually up-to-date with the latest improvements.
+In practice simpler, but asymptotically slower, algorithms are faster on small datasets, but we are more interested in performance for the ever increasing size of data collections.
+Since the time of our algorithms is expressed in terms of $\mathcal{T}$ one can interpret them in terms of whatever flow algorithm is used, not necessarily the asymptotically fastest.

+For the general case of $L_0$ isotonic regression on arbitrary dags, \cite{Relab_Feelders06,Relab_PijlsDilworth13,Relab_Radeeta09} used an approach based on violating pairs.
+Given a label function $f$, vertices $p, q \in V$ are a \textit{violating pair} iff $p \prec q$ and $f(p) > f(q)$, i.e., they violate the monotonicity requirement.
+Let $p \prec_v q$ denote that $p, q$ are a violating pair.
+Note that $\prec_v$ is transitive, and hence is a partial ordering on the vertices in $V$.
 Their approach is outlined in Figure~\ref{fig:general}.
 Detailed proofs appear in their papers, but the basic idea is to create a dag based on violating pairs and find an antichain of maximum size in it.
 Let $\vio{G}=(V,\vio{E})$ be a dag where there is a path from $p$ to $q$ in $\vio{G}$ iff $p \prec_v q$ in $G$. $\vio{G}$ is a \textit{violator dag}.
 While $V$ is well-defined, there may be multiple sets of edges which give the same partial ordering.
 The construction of $\vio{G}$ in step 1) will be analyzed later.
-If $\prec$ is given via dag $G=(V,E)$ then this can be done via topological sorting, taking $\Theta(nm)$ time.
-For multidimensional vertices it can be done by pairwise comparisons, taking $\Theta(n^2)$ time, and in Section~\ref{sec:multidim} it is shown that this time can be reduced.

-Vertices in $V \setminus \vio{V}$ are not in any violating pair, i.e., they are monotonic with respect to all other vertices, and hence in any optimal relabeling their label does not change.
+Vertices in $V \setminus \vio{V}$ are not in any violating pair, i.e., on them $f$ is monotonic with respect to all other vertices, and hence in any optimal relabeling their label does not change.
 Step 2) determines those elements $C$ of $\vio{V}$ where the label will not be changed. \cite{Relab_Feelders06,Relab_Radetal12} borrow an idea from \cite{Mohring} to determine $C$.
 No two elements of $C$ can be a violating pair, i.e., are not comparable in the $\prec_v$ ordering.
 A set of incomparable elements in a partial order is an antichain, and hence in an optimal relabeling $C$ is a maximum antichain.